 - While you may get access to a dedicated WordPress community, there’s no single entity that provides customer support by default.

-How easy is it to use WordPress?
+How to use WordPress?

 There are two sides to WordPress’ usability: